Option 1: An island vent

 Tip: If you plan to attach a garbage disposer to an island sink, replace the sanitary tee and cleanout adapter with a flat-patterned cleanout tee.
 That makes it easier to snake the top of the loop if it gets plugged.

-Note: An island vent can be downloaded and printed from the Additional Information below.
+Note: An island vent sink plumbing diagram can be downloaded and printed from the Additional Information below.

 Option 2: An air admittance valve

 An air admittance valve, approved for use in certain states, provides air for drainage but remains shut to sewer gases.
 And it eliminates the need to run a vent pipe under the floor.

 An air admittance valve equalizes air pressure in the drain system.